slangenbach/notes/snowflake_snowpro_core.md

 ### Ingesting data from AWS S3

-- Snowflake demands S3FullAccess role and trust relationship between AWS Account holding data and Snowflake, to interact with S3
+- Snowflake demands *S3FullAccess* role and trust relationship between AWS Account holding data and Snowflake, to interact with S3
-- Interaction is facilitated via storage integration object
+- Interaction is facilitated via storage integration object, but we still need a Stage object for the actual interaction

+### Ingesting data from Azure Storage Accounts

+- Snowflake demands the *Storage BLOB Data Contributor* role and Azure Consent to interact with Storage Accounts

+### Ingesting data from GCP Buckets

+- Snowflake demands and the *Cloud Storage Admin* role and a GCP Service Account to interact with GCP Buckets

 ## Performance Optimization